MetaMask/SIPs/SIPS/sip-11.md

 ### MetaMask Integration

-The `insights` object returned by the snap will be displayed alongside the confirmation for the `transaction` that `onTransaction` was called with.
-Keys and values will be displayed in the order received, with each key rendered as a title and each value rendered as follows:

-- If the value is an array or an object, it will be rendered as text after being converted to a string.
-- If the value is neither an array nor an object, it will be rendered directly as text.

-The `warning` key's value will be displayed in a modal alongside any warnings from other transaction insight snaps.
+The `warning` key is added to the return object and it's value will be displayed in a modal alongside any warnings from other transaction insight snaps.
 The modal will require a checkbox to be checked before the user can continue with the transaction.

 ## Copyright